binhonglee/blog/content/2025-05-04-the-opinionated-engineer.md

 2. [The Art of Posting](/blog/2025-05-15-art-of-posting/)
 3. [Code Review Culture](/blog/2025-05-23-code-review-culture/)
 4. No Blame SEV Culture
+5. Growth Engineer
-5. Understanding the Value of Dev Tools
+6. Understanding the Value of Dev Tools
-6. Disaster Recovery vs Disaster Prevention
+7. Firefighting Heroes
-7. The Intangibles
+8. The Intangibles
-8. Biased Towards Overcommunicate
+9. Biased Towards Overcommunicate

 ## Where is this coming from?